-Apollo Care creates and delivers value by producing health care solutions for hospitals, pharmacies, and term care facilities, with an emphasis on quality, efficiency, service, and a superior patient outcome.
+Apollo Care creates and delivers value by producing health care solutions for hospitals and pharmacies with an emphasis on quality, efficiency, service, and a superior patient outcome.

 The Drug Quality and Security Act, signed into law on November 27, 2013, creates a new section 503(B) in the FDCA.
 Under section 503(B), a compounder can become an “outsourcing facility.”